splunk/public-o11y-docs/gdi/opentelemetry/otel-upgrade.rst

       sudo zypper update splunk-otel-collector

 .. note::
-  If the default configuration files in ``/etc/otel/collector`` have been modified after initial installation, the existing files are preserved and the files from the new package may be installed with an ``.rpmnew`` extension.
+  If the default configuration files in ``/etc/otel/collector`` have been modified after initial installation, the existing files are preserved and the files from the new package can be installed with an ``.rpmnew`` extension.

 .. _otel-upgrade-windows: